The Like Switch is a social skills book that teaches readers how to be liked and how to gain people’s trust as quickly as possible.

-Just don’t make the mistake of going overboard with it and becoming a people’s pleaser.
+Just don’t make the mistake of going overboard with it and becoming a people pleaser.

-People don’t respect too much people pleasers, and the can easily come across as fake, too.
+People don’t respect too much people-pleasers, and they can easily come across as fake, too.

 “The Like Switch” doesn’t have much research.

-But it’s written from a guy who’s quite experienced with people, and I tend to trust experience as much as I trust good research.
+But it’s written by a guy who’s quite experienced with people, and I tend to trust experience as much as I trust good research.

 Jack Schafer’s advice is great and I found quite a few pearls I didn’t know about.